refraction-networking/water-doc/runtime/go/cross-platform.md

 | others             | ❓        | ❓         |

 Due to the absence of a machine in `windows/arm64`, we could not run tests on this platform.
 The compilation compatibility is tested by cross-compiling from `windows/amd64` to `windows/arm64`.

+## Mobile Platform Support

+We are working on [WaterMob](https://github.com/gaukas/watermob) to bring `water` to mobile platforms.
+Currently, it is still in the early stage of development.